IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 .................................

 `readonly $metadata: ModelType`
-    The metadata object from the :ref:`VueMetadata` layer for the type represented by the ViewModel.
+    The metadata object from the [Metadata Layer](/stacks/vue/layers/metadata.md) layer for the type represented by the ViewModel.

 `readonly $stableId: number`
     An immutable number that is unique among all ViewModel instances, regardless of type.